infominer33/infominer33.github.io/research/notes-on-github-pages.md

 # notes on how to set up a github webpage w jekyll

 I like github for its support of open source information exchange.
-When add to that a community free and easy web-publishing... well, what's not to like?
+When you add to that a community of open source enthusiasts, free and easy web-publishing... well, what's not to like?

-If you know markdown then you can do this.
+If you know [markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) then you can do this.
 To get started all you need is a repository called `username.github.io`.

 You can have only one page per account, and the repository has to contain your account.
 I'm infominer33 on github so my repository is infominer33.github.io.